 The Service operations defined for the Nimsas_MediaControl service are as follows:

 - MediaInstruction: It provides instructions to the IMS AS for all media flows a consumer wants to control based on its policies for the received IMS session event, and that may require resource reservation in media resource.
+E.g., MF or MRF.